umangtdesai/MBE-Data-Analysis/hxjia_jiahaozh/README.md

 ### US Holidays
 A csv file containing date and holidays from 1966 to 2011
 <br />http://datamechanics.io/data/hxjia_jiahaozh/US_Holidays.csv

+## Purpose
+With the datasets above, we can combine them to answer 3 interesting questions:
+<br />1.
+What is the impact of holidays on the prices of Boston Airbnb houses?
+Is there any pattern that the average price is highest or lowest on some holiday?
+<br />2.
+What is the impact of Boston landmarks on the number of houses and on the average prices of houses?
+<br />3.
+What is the relationship between the prices of houses and traveler's reviews.

 ## Data Transformation
 ### Price_and_Comments
 Generated from Boston Airbnb Listings and Boston Airbnb Reviews